 The East African countries of Tanzania and Kenya are renowned for abundance of wild game life.
 More importantly, these two countries also offer the best game viewing in the world and when this is timed with the Great Migration, nothing beats it.

-The Great Migration takes place every year when in search of water and food, animals in large numbers, move from one grazing area to another.
-They do so in large herds and their numbers run to over 1.5 million wildebeest coupled with some 300,000 zebras and gazelles.
-This is not counting the predators who also flock to have their chance to this huge event.
-The move is timed with the grazing season hence when the move takes place; this is a photographer’s paradise.
-Like all migrations, this too is an arduous task covering a distance of well over 2500Kms.
-Some 200,000 animals never make it back as they become prey to the carnivorous animals that too are gathered there in search of food.
+The Great Migration takes place every year when, in search of water and food, animals move from one grazing area to another.
+They do so in large herds and their numbers run to over 1.5 million wildebeest, coupled with some 300,000 zebras and gazelles.
+This is not counting the predators who also flock to have their chance at this huge event.
+The move is timed with the grazing season and when it takes place , this is a photographer’s paradise.
+Like all migrations, this too is an arduous task covering a distance of well over 2500 kilometer s.
+Some 200,000 animals never make it back as they become prey to the carnivore that are also gathered there in search of food.

 |Includes international air|